micro-api/micro-api/README.md

 }
 ```

 Either way is fine and allowed.
+The response **MUST** include the created entities, no empty response is allowed.

 ## Update Example